 There is something very interesting about the fat in coconut oil.
 It consists mostly of saturated fat, but it’s different from animal sourced saturated fat.
 This has to do with the fatty acids called Medium Chain Triglycerides or MCT’s.

 Unlike most fats, MCT’s don’t get stored in our body, but are used as an instant source of energy instead.
-Another part of them converts into ketones: fuel for our brain which it loves and needs in order to function properly.
+Another part of them converts into ketones: important fuel that our brain loves and needs in order to function properly.

 MCT’s protect the body thanks to their antimicrobial properties.
 They are: